Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 The instructor will determine the appropriate amount of time necessary for completion

 of the work.
-However, the incomplete work must be made up within seven weeks after
+However, the incomplete work must be completed within seven weeks after

 the end of the semester in which the “I” is given.
 In special cases, such as a lengthy